The goals you write down are not always the goals you chose

 This distinction reframes the entire conversation about goal-setting frameworks.
 Before optimizing how you track goals, you need to verify that the goals you’re tracking deserve the effort.

-The origin filter: sorting authentic from contagious goals
+A three-question origin check: sorting authentic from contagious goals

-Here’s a practical filter drawing on goal contagion psychology research and self-concordance literature.
+Once you have paused an uncertain goal, you need a way to read the result.
+Here is a practical origin check we developed by combining goal contagion psychology research with the self-concordance literature.
+It is our own synthesis of that research, not a finding from any single study.
 Three questions, asked in order, for every goal on your list.
-None are new individually – but the combination covers the three distinct contagion signals the research identifies: timing, social function, and felt experience.
+None are new individually, but the combination covers the three distinct contagion signals the research identifies: timing, social function, and felt experience.

 Question 2: Would you still pursue this goal if nobody ever knew?
 Strip away the social approval, the status signal, the ability to tell people about it.
 If the goal collapses without an audience, it was probably performing a social function rather than serving a personal one.